The efficacy of tournament designs: Methodology

 However, if $k=3$, this metric does not differentiate between the rankings $3 \succ 2 \succ 1$ (when the third best player wins the tournament) and $1 \succ 2 \succ 3$ (when the strongest player wins the tournament).
 Consequently, the number of inversions is also computed: the number of times when a weaker player is ranked above a stronger one.
 In the previous example, the number of inversions is equal to $3$ for the ranking $3 \succ 2 \succ 1$, but it is $0$ for the ranking $1 \succ 2 \succ 3$.

-Furthermore, people tend to care more about the winners and the top places of the rankings attract more attention, hence differences from the real power ranking are more noticeable here \citep{Can2014}.
+Furthermore, people tend to care more about the winners, and the top places of the rankings attract more attention, hence differences from the real power ranking are more noticeable here \citep{Can2014}.
 Therefore, we also propose a novel weighted inversion metric that sums the reciprocals of the logarithms of disconcordant positions.

-For instance, if the third player wins the tournament, this increases the measure by $1 / \log(2) + 1 / \log(3)$, which is considerably greater than the inversion generated by the player ranked 9th coming in as the 7th, namely, $1 / \log(8) + 1 / \log(9)$.
+Table~\ref{Table1} presents three examples.
+A player with reference rank $j$ that is ranked at position $i<j$ adds $\sum_{k=i+1}^j 1 / \ln (k)$ to the value of the metric.
+In ranking $A$, the only player who is ranked higher than its reference rank is player 2.
+Since the inversion takes place in the first position, the reciprocals of the logarithms are summed up starting from $i+1=2$ to $j=2$, which is just a one-term sum.
+On the other hand, two players precede their reference rank in ranking $C$.
+Player 3 adds $1 / \ln{2} + 1 / \ln{3}$ weight, while Player 5 adds $1 / \ln{3} + 1 / \ln{4} + 1 / \ln{5}$.
+Thus the weighted inversions between the three rankings are as follows:

+Note that both rankings $A$ and $B$ contain only one inversion compared to the reference ranking, however, in ranking $A$ this happens to be in the top position, hence it weighs more.
+This is manifested in $w(A) = 1 / \ln{2} > 1 /\ln{5} = w(B)$.

 These measures characterise the efficacy of tournament formats sufficiently well.
 A lower value of them is always preferred to a higher one.